-In identifying a child as needing SEND support, the key person, working with the SENCO and the child's parents, will carry out an analysis of the child's needs.
+In identifying a child as needing SEN support, the SENDCO, working with the key person and the child's parents, will carry out an analysis of the child's needs.
 This initial assessment will be reviewed regularly to ensure that support is matched to need.
 Where there is little or no improvement in the child's progress, more specialist assessment may be called for from specialist teachers or from health, social services or other agencies beyond the setting.
-Where professionals are not already working with the setting, the SENCO will contact them, with the parents' agreement.
+Where professionals are not already working with the setting, the SENDCO will contact them, with the parents' agreement.